Dates and times for the next Safeguarding Workshop can be found here on our events page

 Abuse can be sexual, physical or emotional.
 The Church takes all complaints of abuse seriously.
 Where the complaint of abuse appears to be of a criminal nature we encourage complainants to take the matter to the police, and will support them in doing so.
 If the alleged abuse is reported to the police, we will not protect the accused/offender from the processes of civil law nor hide the facts from those entitled to know

-Our Diocese already has a number of safeguarding measures in place, for example the Standards for Volunteers and Employees in Ministry.
+Our diocese already has a number of safeguarding measures in place, for example the Standards for Volunteers and Employees in Ministry and we are rolling out an extensive programme of police vetting.
 We will be working to strengthen these measures through the adoption of new polices and procedures.
-These will be developed by the Diocesan Office for implementation in all Parishes.
+A number of education workshops have already taken place for clergy, staff and volunteers about safeguarding.

 For further information about our safeguarding within the diocese, please contact: